 “Acquire and manage project resources by following the human resource and procurement management plans in order to meet project requirements.”

 The Acquire Project Team process includes Virtual Teams as a tool, so this would include project management effort working with virtual teams to get project work completed.

 Q: I took the two-day Use Case Modeling course through Watermark.
 Would this count toward PM contact hours?

-A: Yes, all of Watermark’s classes count as contact hours for the PMP.
+A: Yes, all of Watermark’s classes count as contact hours for the PMP certification exam.

 Q: I’m working toward my Master’s degree and am wondering whether a “Software Engineering” course would count toward PM contact hours.

 A: Basically, time spent learning about techniques used while doing PM activities count.
 So, if it’s a 20-hour course, and 8 hours cover PM-related work, then it would count as 8 hours.
 For example, you might spend time in a course learning about estimating techniques used to plan project work, so that part of the class would count.
 Time spent on the technical aspects of engineering would not count.
 It’s not course-specific.

 Q: I will be taking a graduate-level Project Management course next semester.
 Would this education count toward the required PDU credits (following PM certification)?

 Q: Is any BA work (e.g., requirements gathering, testing, system architecture, etc.) eligible toward the required 36 months of PM work?

 A: Remember that it’s not about your title.
 It’s about the work you do.
 PMs have project requirements they have to define, too, as described above.